encode/starlette/docs/middleware.md

 #### CORS preflight requests

 These are any `OPTIONS` request with `Origin` and `Access-Control-Request-Method` headers.
 In this case the middleware will intercept the incoming request and respond with appropriate CORS headers, and either a 200 or 400 response for informational purposes.

+#### PNA preflight requests

+These are any `OPTIONS` request with `Origin` and `Access-Control-Request-Private-Network` headers.
+In this case the middleware will intercept the incoming request and respond with appropriate CORS headers, and either a 200 or 400 response for informational purposes.